Jeremy Pena Player Props: Astros vs. Pirates

-After going 1-for-5 with a double in his most recent game, Jeremy Pena and the Houston Astros take on the Pittsburgh Pirates (who will hand the ball to Mitch Keller) at 6:35 PM ET on Tuesday.
+After going 1-for-4 in his last game, Jeremy Pena and the Houston Astros take on the Pittsburgh Pirates (who will start Rich Hill) at 12:35 PM ET on Wednesday.

-In his most recent game, he went 1-for-5 with a double against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Pirates.

 Jeremy Pena Game Info & Props vs. the Pirates